bruggsy/EO1-Wheel-Demo/README.md

 Ubuntu will then ask you for a password.
 In this case, the password is: Puppies

+Once you're logged in, cd into the EO1-Wheel-Demo directory.

-Your home directory now holds all the files you need to use the wheel.
+You now can see all the files you need to use the wheel.
 Before we can do that, however, we need to boot up HDFS.
 In the terminal, type:
 ```
 $ /usr/local/hadoop/bin/start-all.sh